medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ###### ExceptionType

 The content is generally defined as a ReceiptException, but beyond that it is the logic of the receiver's error handling mechanism that determines the content.
-Here exemplified from MedCom's Gateway service.
+Here exemplified from DDS MSH service.
 Reason and ExceptionMessage follow the same logic.

     <bpssignal:ExceptionType>
         <bpssignal:ReceiptException>